lsadouk/imbalanced_regression/README.md

 <h2>Initial requirements</h2>

 1. To the code, the environment needed is Matlab.
 So you need to install Matlab.
 2. The MatConvNet Toolbox is needed in this project.
 It has already been downloaded and compiled for you.
 So, you don't need to install and compile MatConvNet.
-But, if you have your own version of MatConvNet, you can do so by replacing the MatConvNet folder within 'traffic_flow_code_CNN/' directory  by your own.
+But, if you have your own version of MatConvNet, you can do so by replacing the MatConvNet folder within 'imbalanced_regression' directory by your own.

 <h2>Usage</h2>
 There are several use cases for this project: